peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Requests to register additional entries MUST include the following fields:

 RRtype
-: Lists an RRtype that is defined for use.
+: An RRtype that is defined for use

 Scheme
 : The mode used for contacting the desired notification address